nikhillad01/fastapi-template/README.md

 # 🏠 House Price Prediction API

-This is a FastAPI-based project template designed for containerized deployment.
+This is a FastAPI-based project designed for containerized deployment.
 The API can be used as a starting point for building machine learning or RESTful applications with Docker.

 ---